 Seed: Female flowers mature to a pair of one-seeded samaras each about 1 inch long, with a broad wing that is paired at the top forming an angle of 60 to 90 degrees, green initially and turning light brown.
 These mature in late summer, drop from the tree and are wind dispersed.
 It usually takes 30 to 40 years for a tree to produce a quantity of seed.

 Habitat: Sugar Maple grows best in rich woods and uplands with moist to mesic soil and full sun but can also grow in drier upland woods.
 It can be a dominant canopy tree.
 It grows from a branched root system some of which are deep but like most maples has a number of relatively shallow components.
 Stem cuttings can be rooted and spring planting of the seed gives the best results.
 It generally re-sprouts from a stump.
-It can tolerate shade for many years in the understory but will be an odd shape and not produce much.
+It can tolerate shade for many years in the understory but will be an odd shape and not produce much seed or sap.
 Sap is quite clear in consistency.
 The largest threat to the tree seems to be a condition called "maple decline" which causes die-off.

 Names: The genus, Acer, is the Latin word for 'maple'.
 The species name, saccharum, means sweet, referring to the sap.
 The author name for the plant classification - ‘Marshall’ is for Humphry Marshall (1722-1801), American Botanist, who published in 1785 - Arboreteum Americanum: The American Grove, an Alphabetical Catalogue of Forest Trees and Shrubs, Natives of the American United States.
 Botanists have recently moved the maples into the Sapindaceae family from the older Aceraceae family.